EdwardChhun/Gold-Silver_Price_Analysis/README.md

 > This program is written in Python and make sure you download the modules needed.

+## Where did I get this data from?
+This data was uploaded on Kaggle as a CSV file for both the gold and silver prices. [https://www.kaggle.com/datasets/kapturovalexander/gold-and-silver-prices-2013-2023]

+This is a decent-sized data set that was collected from the prices in 2013 all the way to 2023.

+The CSV files of gold and silver are included in the repository for you to check it out.

+## What if I want to be able to tweak and run the program?
 > Download these dependencies:
 ```
 pip install numpy